Methods For Drilling A Hole In Your Toenail

 I’ve drilled a lot of holes in a lot of toenails over the years.
 As a podiatrist, I have a piece of equipment called a nail drill.
-I use it every day to file and thin toenails, and it works a treat for drilling holes.
+I use it every day to file and thin toenails, and it works a treat for drilling holes in nails.
 It’s not a painful procedure at all.
 Very little pressure is required for the rotating bit to grind its way through the nail at 25,000 rpm.

 At races, I don’t have the luxury of my clinical nail drill with me.
 It’s far too big to be lugged around and needs to be plugged into the electricity to work.

 This year for Big Red Run, I bought a Cordless Dremel Micro as my race drill.
 It has a rechargeable battery, is light weight, low bulk and rotates at 18,000 rpm.

 I took care of a few thick or long nails with it (pictured below).

 My nail drill in action at Big Red Run

 But I didn’t drill any holes with it.

 Why?
 Because I learned a new technique (it’s not new, just new to me).
 A technique I’ve known about for some time.
 A technique I’ve seen on YouTube.
 But one I’ve never tried before.
 It uses a hypodermic needle.
 You twist it back and forth, gently, until you get all the way through the nail.

 This has become my treatment of choice for blisters (and blood blisters) under the toenail